-Mono usually is caused by the Epstein-Barr virus (EBV), a very common virus that most kids are exposed to at some point while growing up.
-Infants and young kids infected with EBV typically have very mild symptoms or none at all.
-But teens and young adults who become infected often develop mono.
+Mononucleosis (mah-no-noo-klee-OH-sus), or infectious mononucleosis, usually is caused by the Epstein-Barr virus (EBV).
+Most kids are exposed to EBV at some point while growing up.
+Infants and young kids infected with EBV usually have very mild symptoms or none at all.
+But infected teens and young adults often develop the symptoms that define mono.

 - being very tired